mosmn/Notes/sections/javascript/react/state-props.md

 State is a crucial concept in React, especially when dealing with dynamic user interfaces.
 It allows components to remember and manage information about themselves.
 State represents a component's memory, enabling it to undergo visual changes based on user or computer interactions.

-In the following code example, we'll see how state is used to create an app that changes its background color based on the clicked button:
+Code example, App that changes its background color based on the clicked button:

 ```jsx
 import React, { useState } from "react";